 The higher the hypothetical risk of disease, the more willing Americans are to get vaccinated

-During the current COVID-19 pandemic, many experts are asking the question about why Americans choose to (or choose against) using vaccines?
+During the current COVID-19 pandemic, many experts are asking the question: why Americans choose to use (or choose against using) vaccines?
 Research sponsored by the NIGMS aimed to address this question.
-Vaccine propensity is defined as a change in the willingness to vaccinate with a change in perceived risk of infection—holding fixed other considerations such as vaccine confidence and convenience.
+Vaccine propensity is defined as a change in the willingness to vaccinate with a change in perceived risk of infection—holding fixed other considerations, such as vaccine confidence and convenience.
 The purpose of this study was to better understand how risk perception can influence vaccine willingness.

 The authors used an online survey instrument that presents seven vaccine-preventable “new” diseases to a sample of 2,411 Americans in 2018.
 The survey had three major components: First, they collected information regarding the locations where participants live and visit.
 The survey was designed to match survey respondents on five major dimensions: age, sex, income, race, and census region.
 Second, participants were given seven hypothetical disease outbreaks and asked how they would respond.
-Third, they collected sociodemographic information - including race, age, sex, income, education, population size of a respondent’s hometown, population sizes of all cities commuted to during a typical week, number of children, age of youngest child (if applicable), political ideology, religious affiliation, religiosity (importance of religion and frequency of attending religious services), and the self-reported health of the respondent.
-Descriptive statistics of the sample population were a mean age of 43.80 years, 47% male and 53% female, 38.5% with a college degree, and 24% nonwhite.
+Third, they collected sociodemographic information—including race, age, sex, income, education, population size of a respondent’s hometown, population sizes of all cities commuted to during a typical week, number of children, age of youngest child (if applicable), political ideology, religious affiliation, religiosity (importance of religion and frequency of attending religious services), and the self-reported health of the respondent.
+Descriptive statistics of the sample population were a mean age of 43.80 years, 47 percent male and 53 percent female, 38.5 percent with a college degree, and 24 percent nonwhite.

-Furthermore, authors found an overall change of at least 30% in the proportion willing to vaccinate as risk of infection increases.
+Furthermore, authors found an overall change of at least 30 percent in the proportion willing to vaccinate as risk of infection increases.
 This finding was conditional on both the perceived risk and the impact of the infection proposed.
-When considering morbidity, for example, the percentage willing to vaccinate went from 47.6% at zero local cases of disease to 87.1% at 100 local cases.
-On the other hand, in terms of mortality the proportion went from 52.6% at zero local cases of disease to 91.6% at 100 local cases.
+When considering morbidity, for example, the percentage willing to vaccinate went from 47.6 percent at zero local cases of disease to 87.1 percent at 100 local cases.
+On the other hand, in terms of mortality the proportion went from 52.6 percent at zero local cases of disease to 91.6 percent at 100 local cases.